YOURLS/website/docs/development/plugins.md

 :::warning

-Even when your Filter doesn't alter the passed value in any way, it **must _return_** the unmodified value!
+Even when your filter doesn't alter the passed value in any way, it **must _return_** the unmodified value!

 :::